equinor/rvmsharp/README.md

 A library and utility for reading and converting RVM files into something else.

-Library supports .NET 5.0 and .NET Standard 2.0 (Partially Unity compatible)
+Library supports .NET 6.0 and .NET Standard 2.1

 ## Dependencies